 Add runs from your wearable devices

 From there, go to + LOG on the top bar.
 Select the type of exercise, and in the following menu choose Upload Map.
 Browse to the GPX/TCX file on your Mac or PC and then upload it.
-RunKeeper will suck in the data and create a new run listed among your existing data.
+Runkeeper will suck in the data and create a new run listed amongst your existing data.

 Start a bespoke training plan

-If you're preparing for a race or just looking to lose a few pounds, RunKeeper has a series of built in plans to get you on your way.
-You can access the training plans from within the app, choose the length of the event your training for or a target weight.
+If you're preparing for a race, or just looking to lose a few pounds, Runkeeper has a series of built-in plans to get you on your way.
+You can access the training plans from within the app, and choose the length of the event you're training for or a target weight.